behinger/m3u_2_csv/README.md

 This tool only works if you have read-access to the audio files.

 M3Us are not really standardized, so some programs might export the M3U differently.
 Please write me and I will try to fix it.

+- Why is the binary so large?
+wxPython takes up a lot of space.
+Without this library only 4mb are needed (instead of 20).
+I would love to use tkinter (which results in ~8mb) but currently there is a bug in MacOSX that prohibits TK + pyinstaller to work correctly